ArnaudDeseau/ArnaudDeseau.github.io/_pages/about.md

 <br/><span style="color:#dc143c"> **W**</span>**hat's** <span style="color:#dc143c"> **N**</span>**ew?**

 <div style="text-align: justify;">
+          <p><span style="font-weight: bold;">28-06-2024:</span> I am proud and honoured to announce that my article « Speed of Convergence in a Malthusian World: Weak or Strong <em>Homeostasis</em> »  has been accepted for publication in <a href="https://www.sciencedirect.com/journal/explorations-in-economic-history" target="_blank">Explorations in Economic History</a> </p>

         <p><span style="font-weight: bold;">28-06-2024:</span> I had a great time assisting to the <a href="https://lagv2024.sciencesconf.org/" target="_blank">23rd Louis-André Gérard-Varet (LAGV)</a> days organized by the Aix-Marseille School of Economics (AMSE) </p>

         <p><span style="font-weight: bold;">25-06-2024:</span> I had the pleasure of attending the <a href="https://uclouvain.be/en/research-institutes/lidam/ires/events/institutions-human-capital-and-long-term-development-lessons-from-pre-modern-europe.html" target="_blank">Louvain FRESH Workshop 2024</a> on « Institutions, Human Capital, and Long-Term Development: Lessons from pre-modern Europe. » Always nice to be back at UCLouvain</p>